houk-ms/docfx_project/onboarding/useful-info.md

 ### Install Printer Driver
 - Right-click the Windows icon and select Windows PowerShell (Admin).
-- Copy/paste “\\sha-fs-01a\Printer\Azure-Install-KM” to the window and press enter key.
+- Copy/paste `\\sha-fs-01a\Printer\Azure-Install-KM` to the window and press enter key.
-- According to your needs, select "Clean/Remove current printers", "Install Azure KM Printer" or "Remove current printer and install Azure KM Printer", and press enter key to execute.
+- According to your needs, select `Clean/Remove current printers`, `Install Azure KM Printer` or `Remove current printer and install Azure KM Printer`, and press enter key to execute.
 - You will need to login with your alias and password on the printer for the first time you use it.
-- Color Printing: please get your manager's approval email and forward it to "Linwen Gao, v-ligao" and  "Aimee Gan, v-aimeeg", who will then grant you the access.
+- Color Printing: please get your manager's approval email and forward it to `Linwen Gao, v-ligao` and  `Aimee Gan, v-aimeeg`, who will then grant you the access.
+- Any unexpected issues: please email to Global Print Service(gps_svc_eng@microsoft.com) for help.

 ### Key to the Cabinet
 - Please send email as below: